OpenLAIR/ClawChain/DEVELOPER.md

 Useful optional tools:

 - Foundry: `anvil`, `forge`
-- Docker as a secondary fallback only
+- Docker as a fallback only
 - tmux on Linux
 - Claude Code installed and authenticated for real CLI validation